 Useful Diversions for Challenging Times

 While it’s important to stay up-to-date on the pandemic news (and you can do so here), it’s also mentally important to take some time away.
-Here we offer some interesting and amusing diversions for all ages, from videos and podcasts to recipes and book suggestions.
+Here we offer some updated interesting and amusing diversions for all ages, from videos and podcasts to recipes and book suggestions.
 And we invite you to join us in spreading joy: if you have a link to a diversion that you’d like us to consider sharing with our community, please email us!